 You could be:

-using computer-aided design (CAD) packages to design and plan underground and surface workings, such as tunnels and the sinking of shafts
+using computer-aided design (CAD) packages to design and plan underground and surface workings, such as tunnels and shafts

-taking overall responsibility for working conditions and safety in the mine, including structural safety
+taking overall responsibility for working conditions and safety in the mine

 The figures below are only a guide.
 Actual salaries may vary, depending on:

-- Many jobs are overseas, so you would have to face a wide range of physical and weather conditions.
+Many jobs are overseas, so you would have to travel a lot and face a wide range of physical and weather conditions.

-- For entry to an HNC or HND course you normally need 1-3 Highers plus some subjects at National 5.
-For a degree course you need 4-5 Highers including Maths and Physics or Engineering Science.
+For entry to a degree course you need 4-5 Highers including Maths and Physics or Engineering Science.